Health Metrics, BAU, and OKRs

 That’s where “health metric” OKRs come in.

-Health metrics keep you grounded while you aim high.
+Health metrics keep you grounded even while you aim for the stars.

 For example, you might want to create products that people love, measured by metrics like weekly active users or monthly recurring revenue.
 But, at the same time, you’ll want to keep team morale high and retain existing customers.